 Stems: Bull Thistle plants can reach up to 2 to 6 feet in height with occasional lateral branching.
 Stems are light green and have dense white hair on their angular circumference.
 The angles appear as small wings descending from the leaf and they are very spiny.
 The plant is usually biennial, forming a basal rosette and taproot the first year and sending up the tall stem the second year.
 Stems may be single or many from the root.

-The floral array consists of one to several stalked flower Clusters may be in corymb or panicle form.
+The floral array consists of one to several stalked flower clusters that may be in corymb or panicle form.

 Flowers: The flower heads are up to 1 1/2 inches wide and are densely filled with many small purple 5 lobed bisexual tubular disc florets.
-The corollas are longer than the flower tubes, the throats have 5 lobes from which the long style is exserted.
+The pink corollas, which are longer than the floret tube itself, have throats with 5 lobes from which the long style is exserted.
 The style is tightly surrounded by 5 stamens, shorter than the style.
+Ray florets are lacking.
 The flower head is bell shaped to hemispheric in shape and the outside has 10 to 12 series of phyllaries that are green in color and have sharp tips that curl outward.
 Phyllaries lack the central glutinous ridge of some thistles.
 Scattered among these phyllaries are fine hairs that look like cobwebs.
 Flowers have a fragrance.
+Each flower stalk has a small leaf-like bract.

 Seed: The flowers mature to a dry oblong ridged cypsela, 3 to 4.5 mm long, that has attached some long whitish-brown hair (pappus) for wind dispersion.
 The pappus is slightly shorter than the corolla of the floret.
 Seeds germinate readily; most references say they are only viable for 1 to 2 years but the MN Department of Natural Resources says 10 years.